-Organization Learning and Growth Quality Innovation Creative Industries Raw material selection affects the product quality.
+Organization Learning and Growth Organization Quality Innovation Creative Industries Raw material selection affects the product quality.
 We do innovation in the process, for example how to make batik with environmentally friendly material (A1) Government Quality of a product can be seen from the story behind the process Young people are actively doing innovation for several products.
 Government encourages creative industries to do research on new innovated products.
-When a demand on certain products has been decreased, creative industries need to find new innovated products Academicians One of our objectives in accompaniment to creative industries is to improve their product quality We help creative industries to have innovation.
-Innovation can be technology or market driven.
-We provide some equipment, such as ceramic making machine, to drive creative industries to make innovation.
-We need to engage in their activities to help them for innovation.
-Creative industries need to have business orientation which motivate them to do innovation activities.
-Others We train them to prioritize the quality over the innovation first.
-Because with good quality, innovation will grow afterward.
-Some industries do their innovation in the design by copy and modify from other product The owners of most of creative industries are responsible for innovation.
-Innovation can be from the process to make the product, such as dying process in batik making.
+When a demand on certain products has been decreased, creative industries need to find new innovated products

 Table 6.
-Learning and Growth in Creative Industries.
+L earning and Growth in Creative Industries.